HetRL: Efficient Reinforcement Learning for LLMs in Heterogeneous Environments: Limitations and Discussion

 \section{Limitations and Discussion}

-\textbf{Heterogeneous GPUs.} Our evaluation only uses three different NVIDIA GPUs (Table~\ref{tab:gpu}) and uses AWS OFI NCCL~\cite{aws-ofi-nccl} and AWS EFA~\cite{aws-efa} for inter-node communication.
-In \sys, we have not yet tested or added support for other NVIDIA GPU generations, GPUs from other vendors, or other networking stacks.
-We adopt mainstream RLHF algorithms unchanged and focus our evaluation on throughput.
-We do not investigate whether convergence is affected by potential precision issues that may arise when exchanging data across heterogeneous GPUs.
+\textbf{GPU heterogeneity.} Our evaluation only uses three different NVIDIA GPUs (Table~\ref{tab:gpu}) and relies on AWS OFI NCCL~\cite{aws-ofi-nccl} and AWS EFA~\cite{aws-efa} for inter-node communication. \sys has not yet been tested on other NVIDIA GPU generations, GPUs from other vendors, or other networking stacks.
+We adopt mainstream RL algorithms without modification and focus our evaluation on training throughput.
+For training quality, we use a representative RL algorithm (GRPO), an open-source model (Qwen3-1.7B-Base), and datasets (GSM8K and MATH-500) for case studies.
+A comprehensive investigation of the impact of potential precision issues arising from data exchange across heterogeneous GPUs on convergence is left for future work.

 \textbf{Cost-efficiency.} This work studies accelerating RL training with heterogeneous GPUs and network.
 GPU resource pricing varies by vendor, region, and purchasing plan, and is subject to adjustment and fluctuation over time.
 Therefore, this paper does not include a cost-efficiency comparison.